-Karl Brooks Regional Administrator Environmental Protection Agency Region VII 11201 Renner Blvd Lenexa, KS 66219
+Mark Hague Regional Administrator U.S. Environmental Protection Agency Region VII 11201 Renner Blvd Lenexa, KS 66219

-Dear Regional Administrator Brooks:
+Dear Regional Administrator Hague:

-The Iowa Department of Natural Resources (DNR) requests revisions to the Iowa State Implementation Plan (SIP) to address implementation of the 2006 24-hour National Ambient Air Quality Standards (NAAQS) for fine particulate matter.
+The Iowa Department of Natural Resources (DNR) requests revisions to the Iowa State Implementation Plan (SIP) to address implementation of the 2012 National Ambient Air Quality Standards (NAAQS) for fine particulate matter.

-The notice of public comment period and public hearing was published in the Legal Notices section of the Des Moines Register on June 12, 2013.
-The public was also notified by posting the public hearing on the State of Iowa Public Meeting Calendar.
-A list serve was sent to over 500 stakeholders.
-The public hearing was held on July 15, 2013.
-One comment was received during the public comment period.
+The notice of public comment period and public hearing for the SIP was published in the Legal Notice section of the Des Moines Register on October 14, 2015.
+The public hearing was held on November 16, 2015.
+No oral or written comments were received during the public comment period.

+The public was also notified of the SIP revision by posting the public hearing on the State of Iowa Public Meeting Calendar.
 A copy of this information is included in the Public Comment and Hearing section of the SIP submittal.